These four variables are what we use to measure trust in people – even though we aren’t aware of it…

 Why Is Trust Important For Your Business?

 So let’s talk about TRUST.
-It is such an important part of your business.
-It’s important for you working with your team, doctors that refer their patients to you, for your distribution sources to have faith in you and for your patients as well.
+It’s such an important part of your business.
+It’s important for you to work with your team and with doctors who refer their patients to you, and it’s important for your distribution sources and patients to have faith in you, as well.

 The Four Trust Variables